wallit/wallit-nodejs-sdk/README.md

-# iMoneza NodeJS API
+# Wallit NodeJS SDK

 [![Version](https://img.shields.io/npm/v/imoneza-api.svg)](https://www.npmjs.com/package/imoneza-api)
 [![Build Status](https://travis-ci.org/iMoneza/imoneza-php-api.svg?branch=master)](https://travis-ci.org/iMoneza/imoneza-nodejs-api)
 [![Coverage Status](https://coveralls.io/repos/github/iMoneza/imoneza-nodejs-api/badge.svg?branch=master)](https://coveralls.io/github/iMoneza/imoneza-nodejs-api?branch=master)

-A NodeJS library to integrate iMoneza into your application.
+A NodeJS library to integrate Wallit into your application.

-Using your <http://imoneza.com> account, you can interact with all parts of the API using this library.
+Using your <https://wallit.io> account, you can interact with all parts of the API using this library.
 This library was tested and is supported on NodeJS 5.* - but may be compatible with older versions.

 ## Installation